eshull/tech-meetup/readme.md

 ## What was the topic or main focus of the event?

+The main focus was the four presenters giving their experiences and uses for the Ruby language in their everyday life.

 ## What made you want to attend this particular event?